ambi-robotics/cache-toolkit/README.md

-This package provides a drop-in replacement for the [Github Actions cache toolkit functions](https://github.com/actions/toolkit/blob/main/packages/cache/README.md), but allows for the use of S3-like storage backends via environment variable configurations.
+This package provides a drop-in replacement for the [Github Actions cache toolkit functions](https://github.com/actions/toolkit/blob/main/packages/cache/README.md), but allows for the use of S3-like storage backends (e.g. Minio) via environment variable configurations.

 The work here is based in part on
 [this github action](https://github.com/tespkg/actions-cache).